serpro69/ktchn8s/docs/installation/post_install.md

 make test
 ```

-!!! info
+!!! warning
-    The "full" test suit is still in its early stages, so any contribution is greatly appreciated.
+    The "full" test suite is still in its early stages; any contributions are greatly appreciated.